My perfect weekend morning starts a little something like this – coffee, family and a delicious bite for breakfast.

 One way I enjoy brewing coffee at home is with my French press and that is how Scott and I enjoyed the medium-blend of Paradise Mountain Organic Coffee.
 The coffee was light and smooth and paired perfectly with my Saskatoon Berry Lemon Scones!

-1 1/2 tsp lemon zest (about half a lemon)
+- 1 1/2 tsp lemon zest (from about half a lemon)

-Stir in 1 ¼ cup of milk until the dough just comes together.
-If you notice the dough is still a bit dry / there is flour remaining, add in an extra ¼ cup of milk.
+- Stir in 1 ¼ cup of milk until the dough just comes together.
+If you notice the dough is still a bit dry / there is flour remaining, add in an extra ¼ cup of milk and stir once more to bring dough together.

-These beautiful scones went wonderfully with the smoothe, light flavour of the Paradise Mountain Organic Coffee and was the perfect combination for my weekend morning.
+These beautiful scones went wonderfully with the smooth, light flavour of the Paradise Mountain Organic Coffee and was the perfect combination for my weekend morning.

 I hope my weekend ritual inspires you to create a ritual of your own with family and friends.
 Enjoy a little quiet time in the morning (if you can), chat with one another and enjoy a cup of coffee.
 And, one of these Saskatoon Berry Lemon Scones while you’re at it!